 Ask them to explain their sequence and justify it.

-Note: Represent these fractions with concrete materials by using all four models: length model, surface model, volume model and overall model.
+Note: Represent these fractions with concrete materials by using all four models: linear model, area model, volume model and set model.
 It is important for students to know what each fraction represents based on the models and to be able to tell which fraction is greater.

 Intervention